UnearthedArcana/B_Spells/README.md

 This spell creates a thin magical shell that harmlessly absorbs the first physical strike that hits the caster.

 _Credit for this spell belons to Subtledoctor (Modified with permission)_

-**Ray of Fatigue** (New)
-(Necromancy)

-Level: 1
-Range: 40 ft.
-Duration: 1 round/level
-Casting Time: 2
-Area of Effect: 1 creature
-Saving Throw: Special

-When this spell is cast, a ray of fatigue slams into the target, sapping their energy and knocking the wind out of them.
-At first level, this spell does 2d4 non-lethal damage to the target, and, if they do not save vs. death, penalizes their AC, THAC0 and Saves by -1.

-Damage increases by 2d4 at 3rd level, and every 2 levels thereafter (max 10d4 at 9th level).
-The penalties are increased by -1 at 5th level, and every 5 levels thereafter (max -5 at 20th level).

-Undead and creatures without a biological anatomy are immune to Ray of Fatigue.

-***Notes***:
-**1st level cantrips**: Damage is reduced to 1/2, but kept as a 1st level spell

 **Reprieve**  (New)
 (Alteration)